piyush2229/Nokia_Hackathon_Team_6/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch for your feature or fix, and submit a pull request with your changes.

-## 10. License

-This project is currently unlicensed.
-(Or specify your chosen license, e.g., MIT License).